Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

     - **In Class Activities**
         - *Industry Contacts Challenge #2* - Students will connect with an industry professional, this time, to get feedback on their app and design.
 We'll cover how to strategicially make the most time out of your meeting, hacks to finding contact information, the ingredients of a stellar thank you note, and much more.
     - **After Class** - 1)
-1. UI Layout and Grid System
+1. Design: UI Layout and Grid System - Discuss and present grid systems.
     - **In Class Activities**
         - *ACTIVITY* -
-        - *Feedback* - spend 10 min to give and get feedback on your latest design iteration
+        - *Feedback* - spend 10 min to give and get feedback on activity
-    - **After Class** - sign up for one of these networking events
+    - **After Class** - sign up for one of these networking events.
+Apply grid system to your project.
+Projects will be reviewed in a future class.
 1. Sprint Retrospective
     - **In Class Activities**
         - *Sprint 2 Retrospective* - do a retrospective on your previous sprint
         - *Sprint 3 Planning* - plan your next sprint
     - **After Class** - 1) finish the Reflective Best Self activity and 2) share your content with your coach
+1. Design: Typography
+    - **In Class Activities** - Explore type with examples
+        - *ACTIVITY* - Spend 10 mins to give feedback on the grid system used in your project.
+        - *ACTIVITY* - In class examples
+        - *Feedback* - spend 10 min to give and get feedback on class activity.
+    - **After Class** - Apply concepts from class to your project.
+These will reviewed in a future class.
-1. UI
+1. Design: Color
     - **In Class Activities**
-        - *ACTIVITY*
-        - *Feedback* - spend 10 min to give and get feedback on your latest design iteration
+        - *ACTIVITY* - Spend 10 mins to give feedback on the typography used in your project.
-    - **After Class** -
-1. UI
-    - **In Class Activities**
-        - *ACTIVITY*
+        - *ACTIVITY* - In class examples with slides.
-        - *Feedback* - spend 10 min to give and get feedback on your latest design iteration
+        - *Feedback* - spend 10 min to give and get feedback on the in class activity.
     - **After Class** - 1) Finish your Wireframe and ERD 2) add both the Wireframe and ERD to your blog post draft.
+Apply the concepts from class to your project.
-1. Assessment: Test & submit 1000 word blogpost
+1. Assessment: Test & submit 1000 word blogpost.
     - **In Class Activities**
         - *Assessment* - you'll take an assessment that cover the content from SPD 1.2.
 I recommend you review class slides and understand the major ideas taught in each activity.Those who miss this in-class assessment have the option to retake it the the Wednesday during the weeklong intensity.
     - **After Class** - Relax.
 Pat yourself on the back for your hard work!
 Get ready to build and ship your product idea (or a new product idea) during next week's product intensive.